Shannon-Goddard/Goddard_Shannon_R-Analysis/README.md

 Upper management is looking for your expertise and wants you to design a study that compares the performance of the MechaCar prototype vehicle to other comparable vehicles on the market.
 In the MechaCarWriteUp.txt text file, write a short description of a statistical study that can quantify how the MechaCar outperforms the competition.
 In your study design, be sure to write about the following considerations:
 - Think critically about what metrics you would think would be of interest to a consumer (cost, fuel efficiency, color options, etc.).
 - Determine what question we would ask, what the null and alternative hypothesis would be to answer that question, and what statistical test could be used to test this hypothesis.
 - Knowing what test should be used, what data should be collected?
 Hint: Look at the cheat sheet for required variables.

+## Limitations
+R and most of R’s libraries are licensed as General Public License, version 2 (GPL 2).
+This means that if you program or model anything using R, GPL forces your application, program, or script to be open source.

 ## Submission
 Make sure your repo is up to date and includes the following:
 - A MechaCarChallenge.RScript file containing all of your R code for the technical report
 - A MechaCarWriteUp.txt text file, containing your interpretation and findings for each statistical analysis.
-Submit a link to your repository through Canvas.